Blog Post Updated on: December 13, 2019

 Adding a sunroom addition to your home can be overwhelming, but it doesn’t have to be.
 Use these tips to make the best choice for your home.

 Still have questions?
 Patio Enclosures is your expert for all things sunroom related.
-We design, manufacture, install and service three season rooms, screen rooms, four season rooms, porch enclosures, solariums and traditional sunrooms.
+We design, manufacture, install and service three season rooms, screen rooms, four season rooms, porch enclosures, and solariums.
 Contact us today for more information or request your free design consultation online.

 Learn More About Our Sunroom Types and Options